-Let I be a set and let T be a topological space.
-One can check that $I \longmapsto T$ is topological space yielding.
+Let I be a set and let T be a topological structure.
+Observe that $I \longmapsto T$ is topological space yielding.

 Let I be a set and let L be a reflexive relational structure.
-One can check that $I \longmapsto L$ is reflexive-yielding.
+One can verify that $I \longmapsto L$ is reflexive-yielding.